Tutorial

 While you should always keep in mind the pitfalls created by the different ways in which accented characters can be encoded, you don't always have to worry about them.
 If you know that your input string and your regex use the same style, then you don't have to worry about it at all.
 This process is called Unicode normalization.
 All programming languages with native Unicode support, such as Java, C# and VB.NET, have library routines for normalizing strings.
 If you normalize both the subject and regex before attempting the match, there won't be any inconsistencies.

 If you are using Java, you can pass the CANON_EQ flag as the second parameter to Pattern.compile().
 This tells the Java regex engine to consider canonically equivalent characters as identical.
-E.g. the regex à encoded as U+00E0 will match à encoded as U+0061 U+0300, and vice versa.
+The regex à encoded as U+00E0 matches à encoded as U+0061 U+0300, and vice versa.
 None of the other regex engines currently support canonical equivalence while matching.

 If you type the à key on the keyboard, all word processors that I know of will insert the code point U+00E0 into the file.
 So if you're working with text that you typed in yourself, any regex that you type in yourself will match in the same way.

-Finally, if you're using PowerGREP to search through text files encoded using a traditional Windows (often called "ANSI") or ISO-8859 code page, PowerGREP will always use the one-on-one substitution.
-Since all the Windows or ISO-8859 code pages encode accented characters as a single code point, all software that I know of will use a single Unicode code point for each character when converting the file to Unicode.
+Finally, if you’re using PowerGREP to search through text files encoded using a traditional Windows (often called “ANSI”) or ISO-8859 code page, PowerGREP always uses the one-on-one substitution.
+Since all the Windows or ISO-8859 code pages encode accented characters as a single code point, nearly all software uses a single Unicode code point for each character when converting the file to Unicode.